 Student clubs and organizations at the County College of Morris form a nucleus of co-curricular activity where leadership and life skills are learned and refined in and out of classroom settings.
 Through participation in various academic, cultural, athletic, social, governance, or recreational organizations you have the opportunity for self-exploration and the development of relationships with other segments of the campus community: fellow students, staff members, administrators and faculty members.

-As a CCM student, you are encouraged to join existing student organizations (there are over forty-five clubs from which to choose) or to form new clubs that will promote interests that you might have.
+As a CCM student, you are encouraged to join existing student organizations (there are over fifty clubs from which to choose) or to form new clubs that will promote interests that you might have.
 There are few restrictions involved in forming a new student club: all that is necessary is nine other interested students, a CCM faculty or staff member to serve as the advisor, and the completion of the necessary paperwork.
-That's it!
+That’s it!

 An organization must be officially recognized by the CCM Student Government Association and the College prior to requesting and utilizing College facilities for activity purposes.